Aseelaldallal/FactorialCalculator/README.md

 - Add server container
   - Setup volumes
   - Use depends_on flag to ensure postgres and redis are started before server
+  - Add port mapping so developers can hit the routes locally (example: using postman)